jia19/openinghour/README.md

 openinghour is a demo spring boot application which displays opening hours for a mocked restaurants.

+The code is available at https://github.com/jia19/openinghour

 The implementation has four modules:
 * openinghour-common contains the domain model classes(the improved version of the mock data provided in this demo).
 * openinghour-integration contains the integration module, which can be used to integrate input data.
+In this demo, the input data is loaded from a json file and open/close action are sorted according of day of week and action time when loaded.s
 * openinghour-service contains shared service functionalities across endpoints.
 * opeinghour-web contains endpoints.

 # Build and Run